 Your paint set isn’t expected to have every color in the rainbow, so you have to learn a little about mixing paints.
 The best way to learn this is by doing it, but there are a few helpful tips I can give you:

-- If two colors are opposite each other on the color wheel, mixing them will produce a gray or brown shade.
+- Study the color wheel.
+If two colors are opposite each other on the color wheel, mixing them will produce a gray or brown shade.

 - If you’ve been trying to mix a color for a while and it’s just not working, don’t keep adding more paint in hopes you’ll get the shade you want.
-Just start over and save the first mixture for some other time when it might work.
+Just start over and save the first mixture for some other time.

 - The color wheel will also help you think about undertones.
 For example, mixing white with red makes pink, and mixing yellow with red gives you orange.
 So what if you want a sort of cream of tomato soup color – a light red with both orange and pink undertones?
 Mix it with a little of each.